 Bowhunting in Arizona

-“Bowhunting in Arizona” seeks to help improve the skill and knowledge of bowhunters in Arizona, encourage ethical and selective hunting and establish a permanent record of trophy animals taken with a bow in Arizona.
-As the official bowhunting record book of Arizona’s big game trophies, the book offers statistics on record trophies taken by species in each hunt unit, color photos, anecdotes from the field, hunting tips, blank score charts with measuring instructions, rules of the program, a description of how to judge trophy animals and shot placement diagrams.
+“Bowhunting in Arizona” seeks to help improve the skill and knowledge of bowhunters in Arizona, encourage ethical and selective hunting, and establish a listing of record-book animals taken with a bow in Arizona.
+“Bowhunting in Arizona” includes statistics on species taken in each hunt unit, color photos, anecdotes from the field, hunting tips, blank score charts with measuring instructions, rules of the program, a description of how to judge record-book animals and shot-placement diagrams.
 5th Edition-2010, 359 pages. $24.95

 Game Management Unit Maps